MattPereira/streamogator/README.md

 Data analytics for all Buidl Guidl stream contracts deployed on Ethereum and Optimism

+### Why?

+To give stream contract admins and stream withdrawers more info about the novel capital allocation mechanism that is on chain streams.
+My hope is this build may inspire conversations and ideas that lead to better outcomes for everyone.

 ### Getting Started

 1. Start the ponder backend framework